 Compensation and benefits

-Appointment: As of February 1, 1999, all newly-named clinical fellows receive a memo of appointment and letter of agreement which is signed by the fellow and returned to the GME office.
+Appointment: All newly-named clinical fellows receive a memo of appointment and letter of agreement which is signed by the fellow and returned to the GME office.
 This letter serves as both an official offer letter by the university and the department, and as an official acceptance of the terms of employment as outlined in the Washington University School of Medicine memo of appointment.

 Benefits: Per the GME consortium, all clinical fellows throughout Washington University receive a standardized benefits package.
+Family care information is also available here.
 For benefits questions, contact Lanelle Coleman in the Washington University human resources office at 314-362-4927.